Qantas’ shameful response to COVID-19

 In an appalling response to a global health emergency, Qantas has failed workers on health and safety, job security and pay and conditions.

 Nothing is more important than protecting your health and safety, including mental health.
 During this pandemic, the TWU continues to fight for worker protections including additional measures around social distancing, PPE, stopping cash handling on buses, keeping truck stops open and hygienic and to ensure workers are not disciplined for raising legitimate healthy and safety concerns.
+As restrictions are lifted, it is more important than ever that workplaces are safe environments, and that workers also take responsibility for staying safe at work.

 If you have a question, concern or just need to talk please reach out to your HSR, delegate, official or branch member services.